Laamy/ImDotEngine/README.md

-SolidConvex:57 - check largest/farthest vertex and use as size for both X & Y SpatialHash:~ - TODO: add a quick way to update/move objects around without reinserting constantly
+SolidConvex:57 - check largest/farthest vertex and use as size for both X & Y SpatialHash:~ - TODO: add a quick way to update/move objects around without reinserting constantly SpatialHash:74 - TODO: add a second counter in level to calculate the accurate count